 2. Prepare to Compromise

 There is a lot of compromise during a divorce, and the quicker you accept it, the better of you will be throughout the process.
 Prioritize the most important things and set limits.
 Issues like child custody and visitation may be your sticking points, but know that you may not get exactly what you want with these either.
 For instance, unless your spouse is completely incapable or unworthy of caring for your kids, it is likely you will not only split legal custody but regular visitation will not be guaranteed either.

 3. Speak to Your Children

 Children suffer immeasurable fallout when a marriage ends.
 The idea of going back and forth between homes may be overwhelming and scary to them.
 You and your spouse should take time to discuss how you want to talk to your children about the divorce.
 Making it about you and assuring your children it is not about them may help soften the blow.
 Understand their emotions and know that they will not always take it well.
 Hopefully you and your spouse can agree that your children’s emotional wellbeing deserves a unified front.

 Divorce is an emotional rollercoaster.
 It will ebb and flow, as will your anger, fear, and sadness.
 Even if the split is amicable, there will be moments where you may not feel good about the decision.
 Having a support network of people to confide in will get you through.
 Find a professional counselor to go through the process with you.
 It is important to take care of your emotional wellbeing, or you will be unable to do so for your children.

 When the choice to get a divorce is clear, you should prepare as best as you can.
-This also means having a divorce lawyer, like a divorce lawyer in Austin, TX, who aligns with your beliefs to aid in your court process.
+This also means having a divorce lawyer, who aligns with your beliefs to aid in your court process.